victor-iyi/shape-recognition/README.md

 - Train Model using Reinforcement Learning Framework (*i.e the Model only gets rewarded after correctly predicting the shape of a contour or image*).

 - Using `cv2.Laplacian(img, cv2.CV_64F)` to get rid of wobbly lines. –Caveat: `cv2` errors out because of type mis-match.

+- Using Genetic Algorithms.
+Fitness function is a little blurry at this stage.

 ## Credits